 - Natural abundance in the Earth’s crust: 0.000049%

 - Electron shell configuration: [Kr] 4d10 5s2 5p5

 - Isotopes: Iodine-127 is the only stable isotope

 - Found naturally in: Petroleum deposits and caliche ore deposits; Food; Seaweed

 Where can I buy Iodine?

-Buying iodine element is difficult because it is a classified precursor for illegal drug manufacturing, but small quantities can be purchased on ebay.
+It is challenging to purchase iodine element since it is a classified precursor for illegal drug manufacturing.
+However, you can buy small quantities of iodine on eBay.